 Conclusion

-MySQL views are an efficient means of simplifying SQL logic, maintainingability, and access control.
+MySQL views are an efficient means of simplifying SQL logic, maintaining ability, and access control.
 Used appropriately, they can make development easier, more secure, and make your database design stronger and transparent.
 As with any tool, however, they must be applied with intent and an understanding of their limitations.
 Following best practices and a comprehension of their strengths, MySQL views can be an integral component to your database optimization plan.